FOAM Cup Info

 Best of Show

-We will award Best of Show (BOS) awards for beer, mead and Cider (if less than 10 ciders are entered they will be combined with the Mead BOS).
+We will award Best of Show (BOS) awards for Beer and Mead/Cider.

 We will judge all beers, meads and ciders.
 All decisions of the judges, competition staff, and organizer will be final, without exception.

-This year we will announce the winners and BOS at our Awards Banquet.
-Medals will be handed out and scoresheets will be available for pickup.
-Scores sheets and prizes will mailed to the winners that are not present at the banquet.
+This year we will announce the winners and BOS at our Awards Ceremony.
+Medals and prizes will be handed out to those in attendance.
+Scoresheets will be scanned and uploaded to this website.
+Medals and prizes will mailed to the winners that are not present at the banquet.

 The FOAM Cup Committee will combine or split categories and/or subcategories as necessary to maintain competition integrity.
 In general, we will require that there be at least six entries in a category before we award a full set of medals.